Kristina01111000/Drws_site/README.md

 - look at post he sent in email

 7/24
-For next week:
+- For next week:
-Send email monday around 10:30 https://growingholistically.com/nutrition-and-you/ make the padding on the whole site like this page when there are a lot of big paragraphs https://growingholistically.com/benefits-of-the-4-element-self-renewal-system/ these paddings are good, keep in mind what the page looks like https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ this page is also good https://growingholistically.com/youve-been-redirected/ remove the hot youtube link In intro video put link to GH first and 4 element doctor site, put the patreon link at the bottom Make a new account to see if new members show up in the PMP link https://growingholistically.com/wp-admin/admin.php?page=pmpro-orders
+- Send email monday around 10:30
+- https://growingholistically.com/nutrition-and-you/ make the padding on the whole site like this page when there are a lot of big paragraphs
+- https://growingholistically.com/benefits-of-the-4-element-self-renewal-system/ these paddings are good, keep in mind what the page looks like
+- https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ this page is also good
+- https://growingholistically.com/youve-been-redirected/ remove the hot youtube link
+- In intro video put link to GH first and 4 element doctor site, put the patreon link at the bottom
+- Make a new account to see if new members show up in the PMP link https://growingholistically.com/wp-admin/admin.php?page=pmpro-orders

-Look at users page and delete ones that have been pending for a long time Look and see if there is a plugin that will show the users registration date on the users page Dr. W Podcast list he wants the host name in column B and switch the order to have the most recent at the top Take a new image form https://growingholistically.com/self-renewal-topics-videos/ and put it in here https://growingholistically.com/self-renewal-system/ add a black border to the image https://growingholistically.com/four-element-yoga/ add a black box around the image
+- Dr. W Podcast list he wants the host name in column B and switch the order to have the most recent at the top
+- Take a new image form https://growingholistically.com/self-renewal-topics-videos/ and put it in here https://growingholistically.com/self-renewal-system/ add a black border to the image
+- https://growingholistically.com/four-element-yoga/ add a black box around the image